gitpod-io/website/src/routes/blog/from-gatsby-to-svelte.md

 What was wrong with the previous stack?
 Why did we decide to rewrite the website with different technologies?
 Overall, Gatsby & React is a great choice and gets the job done just fine.
 Many people are already familiar with React and are ready to contribute with minimal effort.

 **However**, at Gitpod we care deeply about developer experience & productivity - this is what our product is all about afterall.
-This is where [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev) lead the pack in today’s web application development.
+This is where we believe [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev) lead the pack in today’s web application development.
 By leveraging [Vite](https://vitejs.dev), developing a SvelteKit web app is as instant as it gets, it even persists local state when hot reloading the web application!

 In addition, we had an extremely tight timeframe from the start of the project to the [announcement of our funding and the new brand](https://www.gitpod.io/blog/next-chapter-for-gitpod).
 While I have had two years of experience with Svelte & Sapper, the other three developers had not worked together previously and were not familiar with Svelte.
-Nevertheless, was confident the rest of the team would pick up Svelte and be productive right away.
-To learn Svelte, all you really need is carefully work your way through the [tutorial](https://svelte.dev/tutorial).
+Nevertheless, I was confident the rest of the team would pick up Svelte and be productive right away.
+To learn Svelte, all you really need is work your way through the [tutorial](https://svelte.dev/tutorial).

-**As unbelievable as this may sound, building a SvelteKit app from scratch felt less risky than modifying an existing Gatsby codebase!**
+**To me, building a SvelteKit app from scratch felt less risky than modifying an existing Gatsby codebase!**

-This is especially true in our case where we had to apply a completely new brand across all pages.
+This is especially true in our case where we had to apply a completely new brand across all pages and would have had to learn Gatsby too.

 ## The implementation